-- Personal data, including heath data, shall be processed in accordance with the data processing principles set forth under Article 5 of the GDPR; and
+- Personal data, including heath data, must be processed in accordance with data processing principles set forth under Article 5 of the GDPR; and

 Based on Article 2 paragraph 1 of the Minister of Communication and Informatics of the Republic of Indonesia Regulation Number 20 of 2016 on Personal Data Protection In Electronic Systems, Personal Data Protection in Electronic Systems is comprised of protection from the acquisition, collection, processing, analysing, storage, display, announcement, delivery, dissemination and erasure of Personal Data.